5–10 Minute Math Warm-Ups for Busy Mornings (Grades 2–4)

 Having these printed and organized in one spot makes mornings flow so much more smoothly—especially on days when you need something students can start independently while you take care of attendance, notes, and all the morning “to-dos.”

-If you’d like more inspiration, these posts share simple, low-prep warm-up ideas + freebies you can use right away:
+And, if you’d like more inspiration, 🤓 these posts share simple, low-prep warm-up ideas + freebies you can use right away:

 • Quick & Engaging Math Code Problems Every Teacher Needs in Their Toolbox